NOC-OI/python-oop-novice/_episodes/06-duck.md

 objectives:
 - "Understand how duck typing works, and how interfaces assist with understanding this."
+- "Understand polymorphism and how Python supports it implicitly."
 - "Understand the circumstances where inheritance can be a hindrance rather than a help."
 - "Be aware of concepts such as composition which can help where